-Survival probabilities (SE) to Lower Granite Dam (LGD) were 0.153 (0.019), 0.146 (0.019), 0.162 (0.032), and 0.515 (0.094) respectively for the summer, fall, winter, and spring groups of BY 2015.
-Spring survival is substantially higher than the summer, fall and winter groups on a consistent basis (Figure 16).
-This could be in part due to the much shorter travel time to LGD for the spring group, and is typically a time of year when flows are favorable (Figure 18).
+Survival probabilities (SE) to Lower Granite Dam (LGD) were 0.198 (0.038), 0.153 (0.016), 0.162 (0.032), and 0.353 (0.043) respectively for the summer, fall, winter, and spring groups of BY 2016.
+Spring survival is substantially higher than the summer, fall and winter groups on a consistent basis (Figure 19).
+This could be in part due to the much shorter travel time to LGD for the spring group, and is typically a time of year when flows are favorable (Figure 21).
 The juveniles that are leaving in the fall and winter are overwintering somewhere within the Grande Ronde Subbasin where conditions may be much less complimentary.
-We are also observing increased numbers of redds above the weir, which may have led to a slight decrease in survival for all seasonal groups (Figure 17).
+Until recently, there had been an increase in the number of redds tabulated above the weir, which may have led to a slight decrease in survival for all seasonal groups as competition for resources became more likely (Figure 20).

-Figure 16.
-Survival probabilities of NOR spring Chinook salmon for summer, fall, winter, and spring groups, BY 2004-2015.
+Figure 19.
+Survival probabilities of NOR spring Chinook salmon for summer, fall, winter, and spring groups, BY 2004-2016.

-Figure 17.
-Survival probabilities of NOR spring Chinook salmon for summer, fall, winter, and spring groups, BY2004-2015, with redds on the z axis.
+Figure 20.
+Survival probabilities of NOR spring Chinook salmon for summer, fall, winter, and spring groups, BY 2004-2016, with redds on the z axis.

-Figure 18.
-Harmonic mean travel time (d) to LGD for Lookingglass Creek NOR summer parr, and fall, winter, spring outmigrants, BY 2004-2015.
+Figure 21.
+Harmonic mean travel time (d) to LGD for Lookingglass Creek NOR summer parr, and fall, winter, spring outmigrants, BY 2004-2016.

 During the current reintroduction era, we have observed more fish typically leave during the winter months (Oct-Dec) than the fall months (July-Sept).
-Juveniles emigrating in the winter have a higher mean survival rate to LGD compared to the fall, so this shifted migration pattern could prove complimentary (Figure 19).
-Mean survival for fall, winter and spring is 18%, 24%, and 49%, respectively.
-Conversely, the mean percent of juveniles emigrating during the fall, winter, and spring is 33%, 52%, and 15%, respectively.
-Therefore, while spring survival is the highest at 49%, only 15% of all LGC juveniles are emigrating during that time, (Figure 19).
+Juveniles emigrating in the winter have a higher mean survival rate to LGD compared to the fall, so this shifted migration pattern could prove complimentary (Figure 22).
+Mean survival for fall, winter and spring is 18%, 23%, and 48%, respectively.
+Conversely, the mean percent of juveniles emigrating during the fall, winter, and spring is 34%, 51%, and 15%, respectively.
+Therefore, while spring survival is the highest at 48%, only 15% of all LGC juveniles are emigrating during that time, (Figure 22).

-Figure 19.
-Plot of mean percent of fish emigrating and the corresponding survival by season, BY 2004-2015.
+Figure 22.
+Plot of mean percent of fish emigrating and the corresponding survival by season, BY 2004-2016.

 In the earlier years of the LGC reintroduction, the returns and/or outplants available were small and therefore small numbers were released above the weir to spawn.
-The mean number of tabulated redds for BY 2004-2009 was 52, compared to 191 between BY 2010-2015.
-When looking at juvenile mean size and survival variances during low redd years vs high redd years, we observed a marked increase in the mean FL of the outmigrants and the survival to LGD for all seasonal groups when the number of redds above the weir was lower (Table 13).
+The mean number of tabulated redds for BY 2004-2009 was 52, compared to 193 between BY 2010-2016.
+When looking at juvenile mean size and survival variances during low redd years vs high redd years, we observed a marked increase in the mean FL of the outmigrants and the survival to LGD for all seasonal groups when the number of redds above the weir was lower (Table 16).
 This observed difference could be due to less competition for habitat and nutrients in low redd years.

-Table 13.
-Summary of BY 2004-2009 and BY 2010-2015 mean FL and survival during low redd years vs high redd years.
+Table 16.
+Summary of BY 2004-2009 and BY 2010-2016 mean FL and survival during low redd years vs high redd years.